Abdulwasay551/future-store/DEPLOYMENT_GUIDE.md

 #### **Step 4: Deploy and Test**
 1. Push your changes to GitHub
-2. Vercel will automatically redeploy
+2. Vercel will automatically redeploy using the build command
 3. Test the `/store/test/` endpoint first
 4. Check Vercel logs for any errors